sarangian/bulkRNASeqPIPE/README.md

 ## Dependencies

-**Installation of bulkRNASeqPIPE, requires git, gcc, cpp and zlib1g-dev must be pre-instaled in your system.**
+**Installation of bulkRNASeqPIPE requires pre-instaled git, gcc, cpp and zlib1g-dev.**

 ## Download and install